Adejoke-dot/SQL-PROJECT/README.md

 # SQL-PROJECT
-This is the solution to case study Two: DSA Project.
+This is the solution to Case Study Two: DSA Project.

 ## Project Topic: Kultra Mega Store Inventory